You are currently viewing Pilgrims, Puritans, and Persecution

 Pilgrims

-Doing this unstable religious period some people began to create new faith ideas.
+During this unstable religious period some people began to create new faith ideas.
 In Nottinghamshire people started separatist congregations, turning away from the Church of England.
 To escape English persecution these separatists moved to the Netherlands in the early 17th century.
 While Holland was more religiously tolerant, it was foreign and had limited economic opportunities since the English separatists were classified as unskilled laborers.
 They wanted a place to call their own with a new start.
 In 1620 they left the Netherlands for Southampton where they boarded the Mayflower and the Speedwell sailing to North America.
 These congregational separatists would become known as the Pilgrims.

 Theologically the Pilgrims completely separated themselves from the Church of England.
 They were largely Calvinists.
 They believed in a direct personal relationship with God, they rejected a hierarchical church leadership, they rejected most of the sacraments, and they believed in the predestination of souls (that God had already decided who goes to Heaven or Hell).

 After 66 days at sea the Pilgrims arrived in Provincetown Harbor, at the tip of Cape Cod.
 A month later they moved across the harbor to Plymouth founding the Plymouth Colony.
-Incidentally it wasn’t until 121 years later in 1741 that a boulder was identified as “Plymouth Rock”, the alleged spot the Pilgrims landed at.
-In 1621 the Pilgrims worked with the Wampanoag to celebrate the first Thanksgiving, the thing they are perhaps most famous for.
+Incidentally it wasn’t until 121 years later in 1741 that a boulder was identified as “Plymouth Rock”, the alleged landing spot of the Pilgrims.
+In 1621 the Pilgrims worked with the Wampanoag to celebrate the first Thanksgiving, the thing they are perhaps most famous for (and an idea they probably borrowed from the Dutch).

 Puritans